mhogrefe/malachite/malachite-lints/README.md

 drops the high bits where `*` would panic in a debug build — so `<<` is appropriate only where overflow is already ruled out.

+### `use_const_binding`

+Flags an immutable `let` whose initializer is a *derived* compile-time constant — arithmetic, a unary operation, or a cast that mentions at least one named constant, like `let rnd_bit = Limb::WIDTH - 5;`.
+Such a value reads more clearly as a named `const`, which announces that it is fixed at compile time, is computed once, and can be referred to by an unambiguous `SCREAMING_SNAKE_CASE` name — and it lets other lints (such as `shift_of_one`, which treats a constant shift amount specially) recognize the operand as constant without tracing the `let` back to its initializer.
+Only *derived* constants are flagged: a bare literal is already clear, and a bare path to an existing constant would just be a rename.
+Initializers that do not evaluate at compile time are left alone, which also excludes anything depending on a generic parameter, where a `const` item could not name it.

+### `use_const_block`

+Flags a *derived* compile-time constant that appears as a subexpression of a larger runtime expression — arithmetic, a unary operation, a comparison, or a cast built from named constants, like `RND_BIT + 1` in `msl >> (RND_BIT + 1)`, `Limb::ONE << RND_BIT` in `msl & (Limb::ONE << RND_BIT)`,
+or `!SOME_FLAG` in a runtime condition.
+Such a constant island reads as if it were recomputed each time; folding it to its value or wrapping it in a `const { .. }` block makes the compile-time evaluation explicit and guaranteed.
+It is the subexpression companion of `use_const_binding` (which covers a whole `let`).
+Only the *maximal* constant subexpression is flagged (the largest one whose enclosing expression is not itself a constructible constant), and only when it is *derived* — built from at least one named constant, not a bare literal computation the compiler folds anyway.
+A subexpression that does not evaluate at compile time is left alone, as is one that mentions a local — including a `bool` that short-circuiting makes constant-valued while it still names a runtime operand (`SOME_CONST && n < THRESHOLD`), which could not be lifted into a `const { .. }` block.
+Anything already inside a `const { .. }` block or a const context is skipped.

+### `use_const_cast`

+Flags a numeric conversion of a `const { .. }` block — either an `as` cast (`const { (A - B) << 1 } as f64`) or a `from`/`exact_from`/`wrapping_from` call
+(`u64::exact_from(const { Self::MAX_EXPONENT - 1 })`).
+The whole expression is a compile-time
+constant, so the conversion should be an `as` cast *inside* the block:
+`const { ((A - B) << 1) as f64 }` / `const { (Self::MAX_EXPONENT - 1) as u64 }`.
+Folding it in
+evaluates the whole thing once, at compile time; for a value representable in the target type — which a working conversion guarantees — the cast gives the same result.
+It complements `use_const_block`, which wraps the constant argument in the first place: once the argument is a `const { .. }` block, the conversion belongs inside it (`use_const_block` leaves it out because `ConstEvalCtxt` does not fold `as` casts, so the block stops at the integer operand).

+### `duplicate_const`

+Flags a *derived* compile-time constant that is written out more than once with the same value — whether as an inline `const { .. }` block (`const { Limb::WIDTH - 1 }`) or as a `const` item (`const TWICE_WIDTH: u64 = Limb::WIDTH << 1;`) — anywhere in the crate.
+Repeating the same
+computation invites drift and hides that the values are meant to be equal; a single named constant (a `pub(crate)` associated constant on the relevant type, or a standalone `const`) states it once and lets every site refer to it.

+Only computed constants are considered — a binary/unary op or a cast — so bare literals, renames, and array/struct/call constants are ignored.
+Instances are grouped by their source text *and* by the `DefId`s of the `const`s they reference, so two `const { UPPER_LIMIT - 1 }` blocks whose `UPPER_LIMIT` is a different (scope-local) constant are *not* merged: only genuinely identical values are flagged.
+Because grouping is textual, the same value written two different ways (`i64::WIDTH - 1` versus `Limb::WIDTH - 1`) is left alone — which is correct, since those two differ on 32-bit platforms.

 ## Tests

 `cargo test` in this directory runs UI tests: `ui/main.rs` exercises `long_lines` (the basic